bq/robopad/README.rst

 - The generic robot has 6 buttons that sends the commands '1', '2', '3', '4', '5' and '6' respectively to the Arduino board.

-- The app theme must have the Theme.AppCompat as parent in the style.xml file

 License